Adastra-thw/Tortazo/docs/gentle_introduction.rst

 * I like to find and fix bugs in code.
 * I like to improve code.
 * I like the reverse engineering.
-* I like to talk with people about things that matters. (not about football, politics, tv shows and other bullshit).
+* I like to talk with people about things that matter. (obviously, this exclude football, politics, tv shows and other bullshit).
 * I like the freedom.
 Everyone should be free to do anything, but without affecting the freedom of others.

 What I dislike: